Become a Trustee

-- Able to articulate strategic priorities, financial implications and objectives clearly
+- Is able to articulate strategic priorities, financial implications and objectives clearly

 - Promotes team working between Trustees and AUA Office staff

-- Able to analyse information provided by the AUA Office in a useful way
+- Is able to analyse information provided by the AUA Office in a useful way

 - Is open to new ideas and willing to work in partnership with stakeholders